dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 ---------

-Choosing **Thread > Step Over** in a debugger "steps over" the next function call that occurs in that debugger’s thread, executing the call in full and then returning control to the debugger.
-The command operates in the context of the currently selected call frame in the debugger’s stack pane.
+Choosing **Thread > Step Over** in a debugger "steps over" the next function call that occurs in that debugger's thread, executing the call in full and then returning control to the debugger.
+The command operates in the context of the currently selected call frame in the debugger's stack pane.

 Consider this stack backtrace::